Updated: Nov 2, 2022

 Employers in California are forbidden from retaliating against workers who complain about their supervisors.

 Inform the authorities of any breaches of the rules.

-Object to, file a complaint against, or take part in an investigation into sexual harassment or discrimination.
+Object to filing a complaint against or participating in an investigation into sexual harassment or discrimination.

 Make a valid accommodation request due to a disability or religious convictions.